-Most recently, Andras has thrown himself into live sound engineering, hoping to improve his ear while doing something he truly loves: listening to the bustling underground, feeling its swells and waves.
+Andras dove headfirst into live sound engineering in 2014, hoping to improve his ear while doing something he truly loves: listening to the bustling underground, feeling its swells and waves.
 During this time, he lent his skills to local bands — friends and strangers alike — helping record demos, or mix or master tracks.